Scottish Welfare Fund

 - to ease exceptional pressures, over and above that of living on a low income, that you and your family may experience

-- to help you care for an ex-prisoner or young offender on temporary release
+- to help you care for a person released from prison or young offenders' unit on temporary release.

 Applications can be made for essential items such as furniture, household equipment, travel costs, removal expenses, storage charges, connection charges for gas and electricity.